September 5th, 2016

 Tournament 1 (T1) acts as a play-in round.
 The top 4 fleets from T1 (not just the winner) will advance to Tournament 2 (T2).
 There will be 8 fleets participating in T1, while T2 will have a whopping 16 fleets!
 Each matchup consists of 2 fleets facing each other in 1v1 competition in a 3-game series.
 The fleet that wins the series advances to the next round.
 To save time, if a fleet wins the first 2 games of a series, the third game of the series will likely not be played.
 If you’d like to join the tournament, just let us know.

 Fleet selection: In a spreadsheet, I have documented the records of various fleets I’ve played in the past.
 Based on these records, some fleets get a “bye” of sorts and are automatically placed in T2.
-You can check out the current standings in this thread.
 The fleets for T1 were selected by myself and Xerecs.
 They are the fleets we considered the most competitive of the other fleets available, and/or they were fleets we really wanted to give a shot to, for a chance to enter the grand Tournament #2.

 I’ve done this tournament idea in the past, but it’s time for competitive play to return!
 The previous tournament saw Norvegia victorious, but the fleet was then swept 3-0 by my HMS GT fleet immediately afterwards in exhibition play.
 Therefore, my original HMS GT fleet will head into T2 as a #1 seed.
 The rest of the seeding process will be based on records and possibly other criteria such as vote scores on MT or margins of victory in past games.